CTSecUK/Syskron-Security-CTF-2020/Write-ups/Stolen Licenses.md

 Session completed
 ```

-I even tried some hybrid and brute force cracking, but with still no progress, this is where i came unstuck an needed to use one the availble hints.
+I even tried some hybrid and brute force cracking, but with still no progress, this is where i came un-stuck an needed to use one of the availble hints.

 ![Hint 1](images/stolen_licenses_hint1.png)

-Ok so with this new information we have a new angle of attack.
+Armed with this new information we have a new angle of attack.
 I could have just skimmed down the page and create a wordlist manually using the new words but I'm a bit lazy so i used "**cewl**" to do it for me;

 ```
 [jaxigt@MBA stolen_licenses]$ cewl -d 1 -m 6 https://www.merriam-webster.com/words-at-play/new-words-in-the-dictionary >passwords.txt